Norden bombsight: Mark III-A

+Mark XI

+Norden suggested that the only solution to improve accuracy would be to directly measure the ground speed, as opposed to calculating it using the CSBS's wind triangle.
 To time the drop, Norden used an idea already in use on other bombsights, the "equal distance" concept.
 This was based on the observation that the time needed to travel a certain distance over the ground would remain relatively constant during the bomb run, as the wind would not be expected to change dramatically over a short period of time.
 If you could accurately mark out a distance on the ground, or in practice, an angle in the sky, timing the passage over that distance would give you all the information needed to time the drop.

-In Norden's version of the system, the bombardier first looked up the expected time it would take for the bombs to fall from the current altitude.
-This time was set into a countdown stopwatch, and the bombardier waited for the target to line up with a crosshair in the telescope.
-When the target passed through the crosshair, the timer was started, and the bombardier then rotated the telescope around its vertical axis to track the target as they approached it.
-This movement was linked to a second crosshair through a gearing system that caused the second to move twice as fast as the first.
+Norden's version of the system was very similar to the Army's Estoppey D-4 of the same era, differing largely in the physical details of the actual sights.
+The D-4 used thin wires as the sights, while Norden's would use the small telescope of the Mark III-A. To use the system, the bombardier looked up the expected time it would take for the bombs to fall from the current altitude.
+This time was set into a countdown stopwatch, and the sights were set to the angle that the bombs would fall if there was no wind.
+The bombardier waited for the target to line up with a crosshair in the telescope.
+When it did, the timer was started, and the bombardier rotated the telescope around its vertical axis to track the target as they flew toward it.
+This movement was linked to a second crosshair through a gearing system.
 The bombardier continued moving the telescope until the timer ran out.
-The second crosshair was now at the correct aiming angle, or range angle; the bombardier waited for the target to pass through the second crosshair to time the drop.
+The second crosshair was now at the correct aiming angle, or range angle, after accounting for any difference between groundspeed and airspeed.
+The bombardier then waited for the target to pass through the second crosshair to time the drop.